Dave King (businessman): Shareholding in Rangers Football Club

 King joined the board of directors of Rangers Football Club as a non-executive director on 30 March 2000.
 He then invested £20 million of his personal wealth into Murray Sports Ltd. The football club entered administration on 14 February 2012.
 On 22 February 2012 King had a meeting with the club's administrators along with manager Ally McCoist.

 On 7 June 2012 King called for the rejection of the proposed Company Voluntary Arrangement (CVA) to bring Rangers out of administration.
 The proposal was subsequently turned down by the club's largest creditor, HM Revenue and Customs, and Rangers FC entered Liquidation.

 Despite the loss of his £20 million investment because of the club's financial collapse, King had indicated a willingness to invest in Rangers again.
 On 2 January 2015, King acquired almost 15% of shares in Rangers International Football Club, the owner of Rangers FC, from two separate shareholders.
 This came just two days after a trio of Scottish businessmen, known as the Three Bears, bought a large percentage of shares from the Laxey Partners.
 Both King and the Three Bears announced that they would work together to try and steer the club out of financial trouble.
 King's purchase made him the largest sole shareholder of the club.

 King used his shareholding to convene an Extraordinary General Meeting of the Company on 6 March 2015.
 Despite opposition from Mike Ashley and the Easdale brothers King was able to have the existing board removed.
 Shareholders approved the appointment of King as non-executive chairman, Paul Murray as interim chairman and non-executive director and John Gilligan as a non-executive director of Rangers International Football Club plc, with immediate effect.
 King indicated prior to the meeting that he would not take up the appointment immediately as he first had to pass the "fit and proper" test that the Scottish Football Association (SFA) applied to the chairman of any football club in Scotland.
 The SFA investigated King's tax settlement arrangements as part of its fit and proper investigation and concluded in May 2015 by way of public announcement that King had passed its fit and proper test.
 King was consequently appointed Rangers chairman on 22 May 2015.
 Shareholders voted Chief executive officer Derek Llambias and Finance director Barry Leach off the board.

-King then led the recovery of Rangers from the lower leagues in Scotland back into the Premiership and ultimately to become Scottish Premier League Champions in 2021 and Europa League finalists in 2022.
-He was responsible for bringing Steven Gerrard to the club as part of this recovery process and King is widely referred to by supporters as "The Man Who Saved Rangers".
+King stepped down as chairman in March 2020 with Douglas Park replacing him King announced in December 2020 he was selling his stake in the club to the fan group Club 1872 however the offer was withdrawn in February 2023 after the fan group failed to raise enough money.
+In 2025 King sold all his shares in Rangers to a US consortium of investors who completed a takeover of the club.